Muspelheim-Hosting/NourLauncher/README.md

 ## Description

-The Void Event Hub is a collection of popular Minecraft Modpack Events.
-Team up with your friends, communicate seamlessly via the integrated voice chat, and engage in trade with other teams...
+Nour Launcher is a custom launcher for modded Minecraft designed for Nour's community.
+Team up with your friends, communicate seamlessly via the integrated voice chat, and have fun playing together...

 Download and install the launcher to gauge all it can do!